Characterizing dielectric properties of ultra-thin films using superconducting coplanar microwave resonators: Experiments and discussion

 All data presented so far were obtained at a fixed temperature of \SI{1,7}{K}.
 If instead one is interested in temperature-dependent $\varepsilon_1(T)$ information on the thin film, one faces the additional challenge that the properties of the superconducting Nb are also temperature dependent.
-Therefore we designed the resonator-chips with in-situ reference resonators.
+Therefore we designed the resonator chips with in-situ reference resonators.
 As shown in Fig.~\ref{fig:cpw}(d), each resonator has a counterpart with same length $l$ and frequency, which is located on the opposite side of the feedline.
-With this setup it is possible to probe the thin-film sample with one of the two resonators and leave the other resonator empty and unperturbed, if only one half of the resonator-chip is covered by the sample and the other is uncovered.
+With this setup it is possible to probe the thin-film sample with one of the two resonators and leave the other resonator empty and unperturbed, if only one half of the resonator chip is covered by the sample and the other is uncovered.
 The empty resonator is then only affected by the temperature dependence of the superconducting Nb-layer.
-Fig.~\ref{fig:sto_tempdep}(a) shows the normalized resonance frequencies for such a setup, where one resonator is unoccupied and the other is probing a bulk single-crystal SrTiO$_3$-sample, which was placed on top of part of the chip as schematically shown in the inset of Fig.~\ref{fig:sto_tempdep}(b).
+Fig.~\ref{fig:sto_tempdep}(a) shows the normalized resonance frequencies for such a setup, where one resonator is unoccupied and the other is probing a bulk single-crystal SrTiO$_3$ sample, which was placed on top of part of the chip as schematically shown in the inset of Fig.~\ref{fig:sto_tempdep}(b).
 We chose SrTiO$_3$ as a test sample since it has a well-known pronounced temperature dependence at cryogenic temperatures \cite{PhysRevLett.26.851,PhysRevB.19.3593,PhysRevB.50.601,Rowley2014}.
 Both resonances shift upon increasing the temperature from \SI{1,6}{K} to \SI{8,5}{K}, although in different directions.
 The resonance of the unoccupied resonator shifts to lower frequencies, since the superconducting penetration depth $\lambda$ into the Nb increases and the effective resonator volume changes \cite{Thiemann2014,Hafner2014}.
 This can be modeled using the change in impedance $Z$ of the resonator, derived from conformal mapping, and is fitted to the data.
 Frequency-independent values such as the superconducting London penetration depth $\lambda_0$ at zero temperature \cite{london1935} (here: $\lambda_0\approx \SI{609}{nm}$, comparable to previous studies \cite{Thiemann2014}) and the critical temperature $T_c$ of this particular Nb-resonator (here: $T_c\approx\SI{9.0}{K}$) are determined.
-In contrast, the resonance of the resonator under influence of the SrTiO$_3$-sample shifts to higher frequencies, which is primarily caused by a reduction in $\varepsilon_1(T)$ of the sample but also superimposed by the properties of Nb.
-With $\lambda_0$ and $T_c$ of our Nb the superimposed shift can be eliminated and with this, $\varepsilon_1(T)$ is found as shown in Fig.~\ref{fig:sto_tempdep}(b).
-It is roughly constant below \SI{3}{K} and steeply decreases upon increasing the temperature, which qualitatively fits well to $\varepsilon_1(T)$ found in previous studies on SrTiO$_3$ \cite{PhysRevLett.26.851,PhysRevB.19.3593,PhysRevB.50.601,Rowley2014}.
+In contrast, the resonance of the resonator under influence of the SrTiO$_3$ sample shifts to higher frequencies, which is primarily caused by a reduction in $\varepsilon_1(T)$ of the sample but also superimposed by the properties of Nb.
+With $\lambda_0$ and $T_c$ of our Nb the superimposed shift can be eliminated and one obtains a corrected frequency $\nu_{0,\text{corr}}$ with temperature dependence only due to $\varepsilon_1(T)$ of SrTiO$_3$, which is shown in Fig.~\ref{fig:sto_tempdep}(b) for four different modes.
+These data confirm that $\varepsilon_1(T)$ of SrTiO$_3$ is almost constant below \SI{3}{K}, but decreases strongly for higher temperatures \cite{PhysRevB.19.3593,PhysRevB.50.601,Rowley2014}.
+For better comparison, Fig.~\ref{fig:sto_tempdep}(c) shows these data normalized to their lowest-temperature values.
+Here one can identify another, much weaker feature for some of the data sets, namely a faint minimum in $\nu_{0,\text{corr}}(T)$ between \SI{2}{} and \SI{3}{K}, corresponding to a maximum in $\varepsilon_1(T)$, as previously reported for much lower probing frequencies \cite{PhysRevB.19.3593,PhysRevB.50.601,Rowley2014}.
+Why this minimum in $\nu_{0,\text{corr}}(T)$ is less pronounced for some modes than for others remains to be addressed.